Most Active Stories

 KELEMEN: Ban is sounding the alarms on Syria as well, describing the conflict there as a regional calamity with global ramifications.
 On the eve of the General Assembly high-level debate, the new U.N. and Arab League envoy, Lakhdar Brahimi, said the situation is getting worse by the day.

 LAKHDAR BRAHIMI: There is a stalemate.
 There is no prospect for today, or tomorrow, to move forward.

 KELEMEN: But while many speakers at the U.N. are expressing outrage about Syria, diplomats are still struggling to agree on what to do - other than offer more humanitarian aid.
 The emir of Qatar says the Security Council has failed, and he called on Arab states to intervene.

 Michele Kelemen, NPR News, the United Nations.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.